shariq1989/cookbook/content/recipe/zuppa_toscana.md

 1. In an [Instant Pot](https://amzn.to/3w5GDtJ), cook the sausage on saute mode until brown.
 2. Add the onions and garlic to the sausage mixture.
 Cook until the onions become translucent and soften.
 3. Add 4 cups of water and 1 tbsp Better Than Bouillon to the pot.
-Then, add the potatoes.
-Season with the oregano, garlic powder, salt, and pepper.
+Then, add the potatoes; season with oregano, garlic powder, salt, and pepper.
 4. Secure the lid, set the Instant Pot to manual high pressure for 10 minutes with a quick release.
 5. Unplug and allow the soup to cool, then mix in the kale and heavy cream about 10 minutes before serving.